zlienqwe/react_jest/README.md

-This project is a example for unit test to react project.
+This project is an example for unit test to react project use jest and enzyme.

 ## Available Scripts